-Peninsula Community Planning Board Signed by: Geoff Page, Chair Peninsula Community Planning Board Subject: Master Plan Draft EIR Review Period Comment: 1 Re: October 31, 2007 Response Letter Response (SDCRAA) to the Peletter, dated October period be extended, meeting on Novembroted to respond with the review and company.
-The PCPE sufficient.
+Peninsula Community Planning Board Signed by: Geoff Page, Chair Peninsula Community Planning Board Subject: Master Plan Draft EIR Review Period Comment: 1 Re: October 31, 2007 Response Letter Response The response from the (SDCRAA) to the Per- letter, dated October period be extended, meeting on November voted to respond with The review and com- January.
+The PCPB sufficient.
 Additional Christmas Holidays, additional month.
-The PCPB reiterates attached here a copy the PCPB that show indeed 120-Days.
-T he San Diego County Regional Airport Authority eninsula Community Planning Board's (PCPB) 20, 2007, requesting the EIR review and comment was shared with the Board at its regular monthly er 15, 2007.
-After some discussion, the Board h a letter recording its disapproval of the response. ment period was extended another month into a requested 120 days and feels the extension is not lly, this month encompasses the Thanksgiving and which further reduces the usefulness of the sthat a 120-day period is necessary.
-I have y of part of the Master Plan presentation made to s the intended review and comment period was he PCPB strongly urges the SDCRAA to extend the t period to the 120 days originally promised to the The comment period was extended to a total of 125 days, see response to general comment #2.
+The PCPB reiterates attached here a copy the PCPB that shows ne San Diego County Regional Airport Authority ninsula Community Planning Board's (PCPB) 20, 2007, requesting the EIR review and comment was shared with the Board at its regular monthly er 15, 2007.
+After some discussion, the Board in a letter recording its disapproval of the response. ment period was extended another month into requested 120 days and feels the extension is not ly, this month encompasses the Thanksgiving and which further reduces the usefulness of the that a 120-day period is necessary.
+I have of part of the Master Plan presentation made to s the intended review and comment period was The comment period was extended to a total of 125 days, see response to general comment #2. indeed 120-Days.
+Th the PCPB strongly urges the SDCRAA to extend the period to the 120 days originally promised to the

-Lance Murphy [Imurphy@cox.net] Monday, February 04, 2008 5:06 PM
+From: Sent: To: Subject: Lance Murphy [Imurphy@cox.net] Monday, February 04, 2008 5:06 PM Airport Planning Attached Word document - also sent by fax